-Behaviour Driven Development also known as BDD Framework is introduced to minimise the errors in the software testing process.
+Behaviour Driven Development also known as BDD Framework is introduced to minimize the errors in the software testing process.
 This approach tells us to test every step in the development stage.

-Behaviour Driven Development allows us to create the test scripts which are useful to determine whether the software Product is Successful or not.
-The test scripts are generated from both end-users and developers point-of-view.
+Behaviour Driven Development allows us to create test scripts that are useful to determine whether the software Product is Successful or not.
+The test scripts are generated from both end-users and developers' point-of-view.
 The test scripts and the code are developed concurrently.

-If we are creating a registration form, then following test cases can be created, they are:
+If we are creating a registration form, then the following test cases can be created, they are:

 When the code is ready, the tester will see whether the code passes these tests or not.
 The code is deployed only after executing the test cases successfully.

-So, Cucumber is the tool which supports the Behaviour-Driven Development Framework.
+So, Cucumber is the tool that supports the Behaviour-Driven Development Framework.

-Cucumber is a testing framework which reads the code written in simple English language and executes the test scripts.
+Cucumber is a testing framework that reads the code written in simple English language and executes the test scripts.

 Cucumber executes the test scripts which are defined in a feature file.
 The language which is used for defining the test scripts is known as Gherkin.
 Gherkin assists the Cucumber in interpreting and executing the test scripts.